oracle-livelabs/developer/multicloud-azuredevops-oracledb/configurevault/configurevault.md

       ![App registration secret](images/appregistrationsecret.png)

    5. Note the value (not the ID) of the client secret.
-      This will be used as the value for `AZURE_TENANT_ID` and along with the `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` values noted earlier will be used by the Kubernetes microservice(s) to access to the Application Config and Azure Vault in order obtain information to connect to the Oracle Database on OCI.
+      This will be used as the value for `AZURE_TENANT_ID` and, along with the `AZURE_CLIENT_ID` and `AZURE_TENANT_ID` values noted earlier, will be used by the Kubernetes microservice(s) to access to the Application Config and Azure Vault in order obtain information to connect to the Oracle Database on OCI.